 This unit introduces you to an evidence-based approach to health practice.
 You will explore key research methodologies and designs, frame relevant structured questions, search databases and critically appraise different types of evidence to consider how that evidence might inform responses in day-to-day health practice settings.

 In this unit, you will study:

-- Types of evidence
+- The process of appraising primary evidence

 You will be assessed on the following components, each with its own weighted value against your overall result:

-- Critical review and implementation plan: 60%
+- Critical Appraisal – 60%

 Please note, unit structure and content are subject to change.
 Contact your SCU Online student advisor on 1300 589 882 for more information based on your particular circumstances.